OP-DSL/OP-PIC/apps_codegen/app_neso_advection_no_mdir_cg/README.md

 # OP-PIC NESO-Advection (Already code generated for reference)

+#
+**The Move elemental kernel in this implementation does not take the move direction into account.
+Therefore, this approach does not provide the best solution when particles move across the periodic boundaries.**
+#

 **Please follow the instructions provided in the main readme file first.**

 **This README file contains only additional information regarding the application.**